Medicare Advantage Open Enrollment Do's and Don'ts

 Effective Date of Coverage and Beyond

-That doesn’t mean they’re stuck if this is the case.
-Your client may be eligible for multiple enrollment periods occurring within this one.
+That doesn’t mean your clients are stuck if this is the case.
+They may be eligible for multiple enrollment periods occurring within this one.
 For instance, they may qualify for an SEP, so it’s possible their request for coverage will be accepted but under a different coverage start date.

 Something to Think About